 Evaluator as Witness

-If court appointed, the evaluator is the court’s expert and may be deposed and called as a witness.
+If court-appointed, the evaluator is the court’s expert and may be deposed and called as a witness.
 If you hire an independent expert, you must comply with all expert witness requirements.

-Depending on where you reside, a custody evaluation may cost up to several thousand dollars.
+Depending on where in AZ you reside, a custody evaluation may cost up to several thousand dollars.
 And, although court-ordered, the parents usually pay for the evaluation.
 The court may assign an evaluator to the case or, in some instances, the parties may choose from a list of evaluators who meet specific standards of education and experience.

 Custody Report